saa23/SQL-Quest/sql-murder-mystery/README.md

 ```
 ![submit-final-answer](./images/9-submit_final_answer.png)

+Hooray!!! 🎉🎉🎉

-With that, the case has been completely solved ✅
+With that, the case has been completely solved ✅✅✅